 - gender and leadership work

 - feminist leadership work

-Tosca believes in accompaniment, not ‘sage on the stage’ or ‘fly-in, fly out’ styles of consulting.
-She prefers to work with a defined set of organizations in which mutual trust, honesty, and a truly deep understanding of the organizational identity, mindset, and DNA (culture) of client organizations are growing ever stronger.
+At Five Oaks Consulting, we believe in accompaniment, not ‘sage on the stage’ or ‘fly in, fly out’ styles of consulting.
+She prefers to work with a defined set of organizations in which mutual trust, honesty and truly deep understanding of the organizational identity, mindset, and DNA (culture) of client organizations is growing ever stronger.
 Tosca typically specializes in mid to large size, globally operating INGOs that have ambitious global agendas and frequently have complex organizational forms, although she also enjoys working with start-up, ‘rebel’ type of actors in civil society who challenge ways of working.
 And she enjoys exposing the two types to each other, to spur innovation.

 2019 – Principal Consultant, Five Oaks Consulting, USA